← Back to Blog

 6. Does your most recent job title roughly match the job posting title?
 If not, add the parenthetical alternate title so both terms register.

 If you answered no to all six, the issue is probably content quality, not ATS scoring.
-See our ATS resume review guide to get a parse output and see exactly what the ATS read.
+See our ATS resume review guide to get a parse output and see exactly what the ATS read, and how long to hear back after applying for the timelines that count as silence.

 Recruiter scanning candidate resumes on a desktop monitor in an office